← Back to Home

 Art

-Artistic Mandela Effects often involve subtle or dramatic changes in well-known works.
+Artistic Mandela Effects often involve subtle or more striking changes in well-known works of art.

 Games